monikazm/eth-mike-backend/Docs/HowToTune.md

 ![Image off good and bad example]()

-4. Write down both values `Offset [V]` and 'Gain [deg/sV]' and stop the `PID_tuning.VI`.
+4. Write down both values `Offset [V]` and `Gain [deg/sV]` and stop the `PID_tuning.VI`.
 Write the tachometer parameter file into the [parameter file](https://gitlab.ethz.ch/RELab/eth-mike/eth-mike-back-end/-/blob/master/Shared%20VIs/ModelSpecific/Tacho2Velocity_params.vi).
 Make sure to save it for the correct MIKE version only.
-After this the correct tachometer values will be automatically loaded once the `PID_Tuning.vi` is started.
+After this step, the correct tachometer values will be automatically loaded once the `PID_Tuning.vi` is started.

 ### PID parameter tuning